 Now that you have done all this hard work, you have to go the extra necessary mile.
 It is time to EDIT!

 EDIT your photos!
-I can’t stress the importance of this.
+Here are some more flat lay photo tips and useful apps that you can use to edit you photos.
 There are many fun app’s available for your smart phone where you can edit right before posting.
 My favourite is Snap Seed and my go to settings are adjusting the brightness, reducing shadows, and increasing the highlights.
-In fact, you don’t even need an app if you don’t want to – you can make these changes straight from Instagram right before posting by using the “Edit”option.
+In fact, you don’t even need an app if you don’t want to – you can make these changes straight from Instagram right before posting by using the “Edit” option.
 Trust me – it will make ALL the difference!

 Here are some fun examples of what I have been able to capture – Keep in mind again that I am not an expert and these are all just taken when I have had time, good lighting and when I have all the props easily at hand.
 These are also the best photo’s from the 20 or 30 photo’s I took.